 Many semiglossy small elongated-oval fronds held erect over the slim slightly flatened rhizomes meandering over cork or treefern; because this fern evolved upon tropical treetrunks, it survives low humidity better than some; but truely thrives when given artifical rain forest (good humidity) conditions in a terrarium w...

 Stock Number: 30285

 Small bluish toned twisting javelin shaped leaves of waxy texture with darker mosaic of veins are closely "shingled" along the succulent stem which roots as it wanders--juvenile form, small enough for terrarium display, although as tolerant of exposure as any Philodendron scandens cultivar.
 A great favorite of topiary ...

 Stock Number: 30288

 Similarly shaped, but smaller statured leaves than M. pittierii, but seldom forms windows until mature.The leaf surface is entirely blushed with lovely ash-silver.
-Availability of this can be irregular; please inquire before ordering--for sometimes is ordered in considerable numbers for moss topiary projects, seriously...
+Possibly a Raphidophora often ordered for moss topiary projects.

 Stock Number: 40647

 "Maidenhair Vine" Tiny round leaves on black wiry stems; with strange white bubble flowers followed by purple berries.
 Easy.
 Although of delicate fragile appearance, this tolerant vine prefers a very bright situation with well drained soil.